ccdd9451/GS-Parser/README.md

     >>> driver.req_item(emp.pages(*range(0, 5)))
     >>> emp.close()

 When close() was called, crawled data would be stored at 'temp/{keyword}.sdb' file.
-You can rescue those data with import and use SearchObj.open(keyword) function, which provides a off-line support for analysis.
+You can rescue those data with import and use SearchObj.open(keyword) function, which provides a off-line support for further analysis.

 ### Parsing a cites: